iaincollins/structured-data-testing-tool/README.md

     { test: '"twitter:card"', type: 'metatag' },
     { test: '"twitter:domain"', expect: 'www.bbc.co.uk', type: 'metatag', }
   ],
-  // Other preset options:
+  // Additional options you can use in a preset:
   // group: 'My Group Name', // A group name can be used to group tests in a preset (defaults to preset name)
-  // schema: 'NewsArticle', // Specify a schema if all the tests in the preset apply to a specific schema
+  // schema: 'NewsArticle', // Specify a schema at the top level if all the tests in the preset apply to the same schema
-  // presets: [] // Any preset can also contain other presets
+  // presets: [] // A preset can also invoke other presets, making it easy to re-use custom tests
   // conditional: {} // Define a conditional `test`, which is evaluated to determine if the preset should run }